melaniewalsh/Intro-Cultural-Analytics/README.md

 # Introduction to Cultural Analytics & Python
 Designed by [Melanie Walsh](https://melaniewalsh.org/) // Powered by [Jupyter Book](https://jupyterbook.org/)

-This website repository hosts the code for the online textbook, *Introduction to Cultural Analytics & Python*, which offers an introduction to the programming language Python that is specifically designed for people interested in the humanities and social sciences.
+This repository hosts the code for the online textbook, *Introduction to Cultural Analytics & Python*, which offers an introduction to the programming language Python that is specifically designed for people interested in the humanities and social sciences.

 The book demonstrates how Python can be used to study cultural materials such as song lyrics, short stories, newspaper articles, tweets, Reddit posts, and film screenplays.
 It also introduces computational methods such as web scraping, APIs, topic modeling, Named Entity Recognition (NER), network analysis, and mapping.